School programs

 St. Antoine-de-Padoue Church and Rectory, 1896

 These historic buildings have been restored, exterior and interior, to 1896 and house many artifacts that are original to the time.
-Interpreters stationed at these buildings will provide you with important details concerning the structures, their use, the role they played in the history of Batoche, and the people who occupied the buildings.
+Interpreters will provide you with important details concerning the structures, their use, the role they played in the history of Batoche, and the people who occupied them.

 Jean Caron Sr. Farm Home

-This home is a ca.1895 Métis dwelling that will provide a glimpse of daily life in a Métis home.
-This building, which was once only stabilized, has undergone significant restoration in recent years.
-This joint project was a result of a collaborative effort between our privileged partner, Gabriel Dumont Institute and Parks Canada to create and promote “memorable experiences” at Batoche.
+This home is a Métis dwelling from 1895 that will provide a glimpse of daily life in a Métis home.
+This building has undergone significant restoration in recent years.
+This joint project was a result of a collaborative effort between our privileged partner, Gabriel Dumont Institute and Parks Canada to create and promote memorable experiences at Batoche.

 Middleton's Zareba

-This area portrays the military encampment of the North West Field Force used in the Battle of Batoche in 1885.
+This area portrays the military encampment of the North West Field Force during the Battle of Batoche in 1885.

 River Lots

-From the top of the ridge, visitors can get a view of the river lot farm system, which the Métis used in the St. Laurent settlement area.
+From the top of Mission Ridge, visitors can get a view of the river lot farm system which the Métis used in the St. Laurent settlement area.

 Métis Rifle Pits